aspose-cells/Aspose.Cells-API-References/english/go-cpp/AutoFilter/MatchBlanks/_index.md

 ## MatchBlanks function

-Match all blank cell in the list.
+Match all blank cells in the list.

 ```go